haiqalhasly/sedekah./README.md

 # sedekah

-This is an app where we can track out ibadah through out the day.🛤️ We can also aget coins where you can buy some gifts. 🎁 The gift can be keep or sends it to your friends. 🧑‍🤝‍🧑
+This is an app where we can track out ibadah through out the day.🛤️ We can also get coins where you can buy some gifts. 🎁 The gift can be keep or sends it to your friends. 🧑‍🤝‍🧑

 What's the objective?? 🎯